6 Best Corporate Performance Management Platforms I Evaluated

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

-When I tested Anaplan, I realized that it offers a highly customizable platform that adapts to complex business needs, whether I want to manage financial forecasting, optimize supply chain planning, or build workforce models.
+Anaplan offers a highly customizable platform that adapts to complex business needs, whether users want to manage financial forecasting, optimize supply chain planning, or build workforce models.
+Rated 4.6/5 on G2, Anaplans' customization features are rated highly by 91% of G2 users.

-When I first started using Anaplan, it felt a bit overwhelming.
-There’s no out-of-the-box solution, so every implementation is built from the ground up.
-That means a steep learning curve, but once I got the hang of it, I realized how powerful the platform really is.
+Every implementation on Anaplan is built from the ground up.
+That means a steep learning curve, but once users got the hang of it, they realized how powerful the platform really is.
 The flexibility is unmatched.
 You can design Anaplan to fit your specific business processes, from terminology to workflows.

 Anaplan

-One of my favorite things is that Anaplan lets the business own the tool.
-This is a huge advantage for teams like finance and sales because we can make updates on our own.
+One of the standout strengths is that Anaplan lets the business own the tool.
+This is a significant advantage for finance and sales teams because updates can be made without heavy IT dependence.
 The modeling behaves similarly to familiar business applications, which makes changes feel intuitive.

-The real magic happens in its processing power.
-I’ve built calculations that would take hours in legacy systems, but in Anaplan, they execute in about a second, even for massive corporate processes.
-It’s a game-changer for large-scale planning.
+The real differentiator is its processing power.
+Calculations that can take hours in legacy systems commonly execute in about a second in Anaplan, even for large corporate processes, making it a compelling option for large-scale planning.

 Anaplan has also made strides in integrations.
 The platform has improved its ability to move data in and out without middleware.
-It’s a good sign that they continue to push for more solutions, even if some features still need refinement.
+It’s a positive sign that the roadmap continues to push for broader solutions, even if some features still need refinement.

 What I like about Anaplan:

-• Anaplan’s flexibility is a huge win for me.
-I’m not locked into one use case, which means I can mold it to fit whatever planning scenario I need.
-Whether it's finance, supply chain, or workforce planning.
-It gives me the control to create models that actually work for my business.
+• Anaplan’s flexibility is a huge win.
+Teams aren’t locked into one use case, which means the platform can be molded to fit whatever planning scenario is needed, finance, supply chain, or workforce planning.
+It gives builders the control to create models that actually work for the business.

-• I love that Anaplan isn’t just sitting still.
-They’re constantly improving.
-In the last year alone, they’ve rolled out AI capabilities, automated model-building, and built-in workflow tools.
-It’s great to see a platform that actually evolves with my needs.
+• Anaplan isn’t standing still.
+The platform is continually improving; in the last year alone, it has rolled out AI capabilities, automated model-building, and built-in workflow tools, showing a roadmap that evolves with enterprise needs.

 What G2 users like about Anaplan: